 The Spanish word “intoxicado” sounds a lot like the English “intoxicated.”
 But it does not mean inebriated, it means nauseated, or even poisoned.
 A misunderstanding of Spanish could make someone even sicker because they were given fluids and bed rest when what they needed was to have their stomach pumped.

-Errors in medical interpretation or lack of help in the communication between a healthcare provider and a patient, can lead to a patient being given the wrong medication, which will fail to treat the issue and possibly cause new problems.
+Errors in medical interpretation, or lack of help in the communication between a healthcare provider and a patient, can lead to a patient being given the wrong medication, which will fail to treat the issue and possibly cause new problems.
 Incorrect dosages can also cause severe adverse effects, as dosage can make the difference between a medicine and a poison.

-Patients are often given directions for continuing care themselves after they leave the hospital, such as taking medication with food, keeping an injured limb elevated, or avoiding alcohol.
+Patients are often given directions for continuing care of themselves after they leave the hospital, such as taking medication with food, keeping an injured limb elevated, or avoiding alcohol.
 Medical interpretation that is incorrect or absent can lead to a patient taking medication twice a day when they should be taking two capsules once a day, taking a topical treatment orally, or re-injuring a limb for lack of rest.

 There are statics that show that many LEP patients return to consults or emergency rooms due to lack of understanding of treatment.

 A patient’s rights are not being honored if they do not understand what is happening.
 Imagine how terrifying it would be to be sick and in pain and not to understand what the people around you are saying.
-Fear and stress do not help people get well, and a patient’s family should not have to be responsible for providing language services.
+Fear and stress do not help people get well, and a patient’s family should not be responsible for providing language services.

 Medical interpreters can be available by phone, video call, or in person.
 Medical interpretation over the phone is an especially prompt method of offering language services, giving the staff immediate access to language support.
 The interpreter also ensures that the patient stays informed on what is happening, which not only helps them get well physically, but is an immense psychological relief to them and their families.
 Video Remote Interpretation is useful for scheduled visits where patients can show their issues via video, as well as making virtual medical care much more comfortable.

 Medical interpreters help patients get better care, reduce re-admissions, reduce occurrences of malpractice, save time, and reduce suffering exacerbated by language barriers.
 We have access to professional medical interpreters at any hour who are ready to help patients and medical staff communicate.
 Call JR Language today to find your medical language solution.